Gastrointestinal Symptoms

 Nausea and Vomiting

-Nausea is the unpleasant feeling of sickness or discomfort in your stomach that you might vomit, and vomiting is when you throw up what is inside of your stomach.
-Nausea and vomiting are common and can be caused by a brain or spine tumor, pain, medications used to treat side effects, or treatment.
+Nausea is discomfort in your stomach and the unpleasant feeling that you might vomit.
+Vomiting is when you throw up what is inside your stomach.
+Nausea and vomiting are common and can be caused by a brain or spine tumor, pain, cancer treatment, or medications used to treat side effects.

 Ways to Manage Nausea and Vomiting

-- Ask your doctor about possible referrals to a registered dietician to help you manage nausea and vomiting.
+- Ask your doctor about getting a referral to see a registered dietician to help you manage your nausea and vomiting.

-- Eating a well-balanced diet is important to give you the key nutrients your body needs to strengthen your immune system and give you energy.
-When your nausea and vomiting stop, you can go back to your regular diet but start back slowly as your body may not be able to accept it.
+- Eat a well-balanced diet to give yourself the key nutrients your body needs to strengthen your immune system and give you energy.
+When your nausea and vomiting stop, you can go back to your regular diet—but start slowly as your body may not be able to accept it.

-- Stay hydrated by drinking plenty of water and or other liquids and take frequent small sips throughout the day.
-You can try ginger drinks (ginger ale or ginger tea), broths, clear carbonated beverages, caffeine-free tea, fruit juices (apple, cranberry or grape), sports drink for minerals and electrolytes.
+- Stay hydrated by drinking plenty of water or other liquids and take frequent, small sips throughout the day.
+You can try ginger drinks (ginger ale or ginger tea); broths; clear, carbonated beverages; caffeine-free tea; fruit juices (apple, cranberry, or grape); or sports drinks for minerals and electrolytes.

-- Eat low-fiber foods like rice, potatoes without the skin, toast, applesauce and oatmeal.
+- Eat low-fiber foods, such as rice, potatoes without the skin, toast, applesauce, and oatmeal.
 Avoid foods that may upset your stomach, such as greasy or spicy foods.
 Try to eat six small meals throughout the day.

 When to Report Nausea and Vomiting

-- Report if your nausea and vomiting get worse, if your symptoms are severe (>7), or your symptoms do not improve from your self-care activities.
+- Report if your nausea and vomiting get worse, your symptoms are severe, or your symptoms do not improve with your self-care activities.

-Ask your doctor what you should do in the case of an emergency and when your nausea and vomiting should be reported urgently.
-This may include if you are unable to drink liquids or take your medications in a 24-hour period or if your medication does not relieve your nausea or vomiting.
+- Ask your doctor what you should do in case of an emergency, and when your nausea and vomiting should be reported immediately.
+Symptoms may include being unable to drink liquids or take your medications in a 24-hour period, or if your medication does not relieve your nausea or vomiting.

 Diarrhea

 Diarrhea is when you have frequent or uncontrollable bowel movements that may be soft, loose, or watery.
-Diarrhea is a common symptom and can be caused by a brain tumor, medications used to treat side effects, or treatment.
+Diarrhea is a common symptom and can be caused by a brain tumor, cancer treatment, or medications used to treat side effects.

 Diarrhea may include the following symptoms: